 Since fiscal year 2015, we have made over 80 recommendations regarding actions that, if taken, could help the federal government more effectively address the drug crisis, with 28 recommendations made in the last year (since March 2019).
-Although agencies largely agreed with the recommendations and have taken some steps to address the recommendations, more than 60 recommendations made since fiscal year 2015 remain unaddressed, including two that we have previously determined warrant special attention from management (see sidebar).7 However, the current and past Administrations have also taken other activities within the Medicaid and Medicare programs to reduce the risk of opioid use disorders, overdoses, inappropriate prescribing, and drug diversion, such as by improving information on opioid prescribing that causes a risk of harm to patients.
+Although agencies largely agreed with the recommendations and have taken some steps to address the recommendations, more than 60 recommendations made since fiscal year 2015 remain unaddressed, including two that we have previously determined warrant special attention from management (see sidebar).
+However, the current and past Administrations have also taken other actions to stem drug misuse.
+For example, HHS has implemented activities within the Medicaid and Medicare programs to reduce the risk of opioid use disorders, overdoses, inappropriate prescribing, and drug diversion, such as by improving information on opioid prescribing that causes a risk of harm to patients.